zhiweigu2000/Job-finding/ML notes.md

 K-means clustering:  minimize the distance of the points in a cluster with their centroid

-Select k centroids, assign points to cloest centroids, calculate new centroids
+Select k centroids, assign points to cloest centroids, calculate new centroids until converge